morskyjezek/jezek-site/_posts/2020-12-20-finding-describing-data.md

 {% include toc_mapping_humanities_data.md %}

-*This is the first post [series](/categories/#mapping-humanities) about about curating humanities data.
+*This is the first post in a [series](/categories/#mapping-humanities) about about curating humanities data.
 In this installment, I discuss how to find the data, then walk through an initial workflow to describe and preserve the data.
 I will explain how to provide basic metadata (provenance and description) about a dataset using the `BagIt` python library to establish fixity information about the data.
 This workflow follows some of the fundamental [digital collection management policies that are established by the Library of Congress](https://www.loc.gov/programs/digital-collections-management/about-this-program/).*

 # Background